open-telemetry/opentelemetry-java-instrumentation/.github/repository-settings.md

 ### `dependabot/**/**` and `opentelemetrybot/*`

-* Require status checks to pass before merging: UNCHECKED
+#### Protect matching branches

-  (So that dependabot PRs can be rebased)
+* Everything UNCHECKED

-* Restrict who can push to matching branches: UNCHECKED
+  (These are temporary branches for submitting PRs to `main` and `release/*` branches)

-  (So that bots can create PR branches in this repository)
+#### Rules applied to everyone including administrators

 * Allow force pushes > Everyone

-  (So that dependabot PRs can be rebased)
+  (So that dependabot PRs can be rebased, which requires a force push)

 * Allow deletions: CHECKED

-  (So that bot PR branches can be deleted)
+  (So that these branches can be deleted after corresponding PR is merged)

 ### `**/**`